ReactiveGaming/fresh-install/README.md

 ## Major Features
 Uninstall Apache
-Install most packages needed for general compilation purposes Install PHP 7.1 (and a bunch of extensions)
+Install most packages needed for general compilation purposes
+Install PHP 7.1 (and a bunch of extensions)
-Install nginx
+Install nginx 1.13.3
 Install Python 2.7
-Install NodeJS, NPM, and Yarn
+Install NodeJS 9.2 and NPM
 Install Cairo, Pango, and some other image packages
 Install Redis, MySQL and Apache Cassandra
 Install Sodium
 Install Supervisor
 Install Memcached and Beanstalkd
 Update and Upgrade system